Tmw/exploring-tilt/README.md

 # exploring-tilt

-Playing with tilt.dev by building out a small example
+Playing with tilt.dev by building out a small (over engineered) todo-app.

 ## Prerequisites